ankon/xtrkcad/app/lib/Readme.txt

 -   You will need to install the following dependencies - I recommend using http://www.macports.org to obtain them:
+-   GTK2
+-   webkit
--   webkit2-gtk-develop
+-   gnome-icon-theme
 -   Once the prerequisites are installed the build instructions are the same as for the GNU/Linux build, above.
--   Remember that to run XTrackCAD on OSX, you need to have X11/XQuartz running with your DISPLAY set.
+-   Remember that to run XTrackCAD on OSX, you need to have X11 running with your DISPLAY set.

 Building XTrackCAD on Windows